kunchinareshkumar/softwarelicensing_playwright/README.md

 - **Resilient locators** — each locator has 2–3 fallback selectors (data-testid → semantic HTML → text)
 - **Dynamic test data** — `generateLicenseKey()` and `getFutureDate()` prevent conflicts between runs
 - **Smart skips** — optional UI elements use `test.skip()` instead of hard failures
-- **CI-ready** — GitHub Actions YAML is included in the README for immediate use